gyanko01/capstone/README.md

   ## Week 19: Week of Jan.
 8
 - Fails of the week
-- Reward for Qlearning - need to come up with logic how to represent the gap of the $current_ratio$ to 1.The state space is not including the shortage values, so need to find a way of calculating the new current_ratio
+- Reward for Q-learning - need to come up with logic how to represent the gap of the $current_ratio$ to 1.The state space is not including the shortage values, so need to find a way of calculating the new current_ratio
 - ### Successes of the week
 - Action Space is formulated
-- Cost of the actins for PPO is set up on high level
+- Cost of the actions for PPO is set up on high level
-- Refining the PPO cost calculation to use in Qlearning
+- Refining the PPO cost calculation to use in Q-learning
 - ### Difficulties of the week
-- Reward construction for
+- Reward construction for PPO and Q-learning
 - Formulating Action space to be able to use the market and balance sheet data
 - ### Goals for the next week
 - Action Space
-- Complete Q-learning  and PPO reward function
+- Complete Q-learning  and PPO reward functions
 - Simulate actions to test the reward calculation
 - Design document

   ## Week 20: Week of Jan.
 15
 - Fails of the week
-- Reward for Qlearning - need to come up with logic how to represent the gap of the $current_ratio$ to 1.The state space is not including the shortage values, so need to find a way of calculating the new current_ratio
+- Reward for Q-learning -need to develop a clear representation for the gap to current ratio to 1, particualrly when the shortage values are not explicitly included in the state space
 - ### Successes of the week
 - Achieved promising preliminary calculations using correlation coefficients to approximate the adjustment to current_ratio.
 - Incorporated correlation-based logic into the calculation of the new current_ratio
 - Finalized the shared layered architecture for the actor-critic network, clearly distingushing shared inputs and separate outputs
-- Completed the reward construction for PPO, including integration of human feedback , amrket indicators, permormance ratio and balance sheet data
+- Completed the reward construction for PPO, including integration of human feedback , market indicators, permormance ratio and balance sheet data
 - Created a diagram for PPO design to visually represent the architecture and flow of the shared layer and netwrok outputs
 - Reward Construction for PPO is complete
 - ### Difficulties of the week